 Days are short in the winter, and we often find ourselves skiing or snowshoeing back into camp as the sun is setting (and sometimes even in full darkness).
 Suffice it to say, a headlamp is a must-have gear item for winter camping.
 We like the Petzl Actik Core best for its impressive brightness and durability, rechargeable batteries, and reasonable $70 price tag.
 And the one thing we can’t stress enough: don’t forget a battery pack or extra batteries (the Core’s USB-rechargeable battery can be swapped out for 3 AAAs in a pinch).
 Cold temperatures wear down battery power at an alarming rate, so it’s important to have some backup power to keep your headlamp functioning.

 When temperatures drop and the wind starts howling, you’ll need to have a serious insulating layer to throw on.
-In terms of warmth-to-weight ratio, nothing beats a plush down jacket like the Arc’teryx Firebee AR or Feathered Friends Khumbu Parka.
-For those on more of a budget, we also like the Mountain Equipment Lightline, which can’t match the options above in build quality or fill power but is an excellent value and should keep you warm even in frigid conditions.
+In terms of warmth-to-weight ratio, nothing beats a plush down jacket like the Patagonia Grade VII Parka or Feathered Friends Khumbu Parka.
+For those on more of a budget, we also like the Rab Neutrino Pro, which can’t match the options above in build quality or fill power but is an excellent value and should keep you warm even in frigid conditions.
 For winter conditions, we recommend steering clear of a lightweight down jacket unless it is being used as midlayer—it just won’t keep you warm enough.

 We love the versatility of a hardshell.
 We throw it on any time snow turns to sleet and rain, wind starts to seep into our jackets, or we need a bit of extra protection and warmth.
 It’s also important to add a waterproof layer while working in the snow, whether building a snow shelter or digging a data pit to evaluate the snowpack.
 Our top overall hardshell is the Arc’teryx Beta AR, but there are cheaper options like the Outdoor Research MicroGravity that pack a lot of the punch for the price.
-And you technically could bring a softshell or waterproof rain jacket along for a winter camping trip, but they tend to wet out quicker than a hardshell and are much less weather-resistant overall.
+You can also get by with a backcountry ski shell, although we caution against using your resort jacket for winter camping, as these designs are generally quite bulky and won’t dry out as well as a more performance-oriented hardshell.

-A good pair of winter trousers will be thicker, warmer, and more weather-resistant than hiking pants.
+A good pair of winter pants will be thicker, warmer, and more weather-resistant than hiking pants.
 For cold weather, we reach either for hardshell or softshell ski or mountaineering pants, depending on what we need for that particular trip.
-Hardshell ski pants like the Arc'teryx Sabre AR tend to be a bit warmer than softshell pants (especially when they include added insulation), and they have much greater water- and wind-proofing abilities.
+Hardshell ski pants like the Arc'teryx Sabre AR tend to be a bit warmer than softshell pants (especially when they include added insulation), and they have much greater water- and windproofing abilities.
 That said, they don’t breathe nearly as well as the alternatives.
-Alternatively, a softshell pant like the Arc’teryx Gamma LT (a heavy-duty option on our list of best hiking pants) will be much more comfortable for long days where mobility and breathability are paramount.
+On the other hand, a softshell pant like the Arc’teryx Gamma LT (a heavy-duty option on our list of best hiking pants) will be much more comfortable for long days where mobility and breathability are paramount.

 Our baselayers usually stay on for the entirety of a winter camping expedition, so we prioritize comfort over all else.
 Merino wool is incredibly soft and odor-resistant, while synthetic options will be less expensive but not quite as cozy.
 If you know that temperatures will be dropping below the low teens, we recommend using mid or heavyweight baselayers, both on the top and bottom.
-A great middle-of-the-road option is the warm and breathable Smartwool Merino 250 1/4 Zip.
+A great middle-of-the-road option is the warm and breathable Smartwool Merino 250 1/4 Zip, which is also available in a pant version.
 For an expedition that will last a few days, one set of baselayers should do the trick, but for a trip that is anywhere from several days to a week, bringing along an extra set usually is worth the weight.

 We always appreciate having a quality midlayer that goes between our baselayer and shell for easy customization in changing conditions.
 The best midlayer is one that balances warmth, breathability, and fit.
 We want it to keep us cozy, dump excess warmth to prevent overheating while we’re working hard, and layer well under our outer shell.
 A crowd favorite is the synthetic Patagonia Nano-Air for its impressive insulating power and unparalleled comfort.
 And if packability is a serious concern, the Arc’teryx Cerium LT is a mostly down jacket with synthetic insulation in areas prone to getting wet.